-It is at this stage where the Minister decides whether or not to approve a proposed development project.
+It is at this stage where the Minister decides to either approve or not approve the proposed development project.
 If the Minister decides not to approve the project, the proponent cannot move forward with the development.
-The Minister can decide to approve the development with or without conditions.
-If the development is approved by the Minister with conditions, the proponent can proceed with the development, provided they satisfy those conditions, as well as any other federal or provincial requirements.61
+The Minister can also decide to approve the development with or without conditions.
+If the development is approved by the Minister with conditions, the proponent can proceed with the development, provided they satisfy those conditions, as well as any other federal or provincial requirements.
+58